KKkaran/Challenge_9_Readme_Generate/README.md

 # Readme Generator: In this app, we get user inputs using Inquirer and create a READE.md for the user.
 # LINK for Video : https://drive.google.com/file/d/1J1uMwFJr-G-WAnVk8dLi98UpwlwhWBvs/view?usp=sharing
-# The sample readme file down is also created by the app itself.
+# The samplereadme.md file  is also created by the app itself.
+# Below you see is the content of that very file

 <br>
 <h1 align='center'>Run Buddy 2.0<span><img src="icons/project.png" height="25" width="25"/></span></h1>